 The world is at war today.
 This is not a news flash.
 It’s the way things have been most days since the beginning of history.
 But consider this: Is there a war going on (even under the surface) within the culture of your organization?

-But the truth is that all war is about one thing, and one thing only: Someone has decided that X is right, therefore Y and anyone who believes Y is wrong.
+The truth is that all war is about one thing, and one thing only: Someone has decided that X is right, therefore Y and anyone who believes Y is wrong.

 The problem is that people who believe Y (or anything else) believe that those who believe X (or anything other than Y) are also wrong.

 One of the things that I’ve learned over many years of studying a variety of subjects, including human dynamics and leadership psychology, is it is an unquestionable truth that human being have a compelling need to belong.
 It is our primal need to find our tribe, a place where we feel we are accepted and once we do, we will fight for our tribe.

 As leaders we must elicit rather than demand loyalty, or whatever loyalty we get will be at best passing.
 If we demand loyalty through force we will likely get it out of fear (until the individual can slip the chains of the imposed “loyalty”)

 You and I are extremely fortunate!
 Why, you may ask?
 Because we were born in a time when a great human being walked the earth.
 He was not a myth, or a legend, but a flesh and blood person who in some way touched all of us.
 He was able to do what he did, make the difference he made by holding true to what he “knew” to be true, and in so doing taught us all how to be better humans.